Build pipeline

 export const DEFAULT_FONT_SLOT = 2;

-Two class literals earn a hard compile error instead of being dropped, even though they otherwise parse: rounded-full on a literal that doesn't also pin both w-N and h-N (the radius must be build‑time bakeable), and any hover: variant (the PSP has no pointer — use focus:/active:).
+Two class literals produce a hard compile error instead of being dropped, even though they otherwise parse: rounded-full on a literal that doesn't also pin both w-N and h-N (the radius must be build‑time bakeable), and any hover: variant (the PSP has no pointer — use focus:/active:).

-tailwind: 18 style record(s), 23 literal(s) -> src/styles.generated.ts
+tailwind: 18 style record(s), 23 literal(s) -> framework/src/styles.generated.ts

 Bake fonts